 During his arrest, questioning and charge, Mr. Green was denied access to legal representation despite asking specifically and repeatedly to see a lawyer.
-“This is Scotland” he was told “we decide when you see a lawyer”.
+“This is Scotland,” he was told; “we decide when you see a lawyer.”
 This indeed was the common practice in Scotland at the time, practice subsequently found to be unlawful by the Supreme Court in the landmark Peter Cadder case.
 It seems probable, even certain, that competent legal advice would have seen Mr. Green released when the reason for his arrest was discovered to be without merit.
-Thus the original offense against Mr. Green’s human rights was compounded by the later denial of legal representation and advice.
+Thus the original offence against Mr. Green’s human rights was compounded by the later denial of legal representation and advice.

 Thus it is necessary to consider the central role of Sheriff xxxxxxxx with respect to two issues: firstly, his privileged position in the criminal justice system in Aberdeen, and secondly, his pretension of a right to interfere with the political process by which parliament is elected.
 Viewed in its own right, this constitutes a usurpation of the sovereign rights of the people to choose their representatives and make their laws.

-As much of the foregoing is based on the fact that the interlocutor was never served on Mr. Green, it is worthy of note that this fact has been accepted by The Court of Session.
-Mr. Green appealed against the taxation charges levied against him by Sheriff xxxxxxxx, in particular the charges for serving the interlocutor.
-These charges were duly removed by the Court as it was accepted that the documents concerned had never been served.
+As much of the foregoing is based on the fact that the interlocutor was never served on Mr. Green, it is worthy of note that this fact has been accepted by the Court of Session [Scotland's supreme civil court].
+Mr. Green appealed against the taxation charges [Scots legal fees] levied against him by Sheriff xxxxxxxx, in particular the charges for serving the interlocutor.
+These charges were duly removed by the Court, as it was accepted that the documents concerned had never been served.

 In an extraordinary twist, legal aid was only restored after Mr. Green discovered that the Head of Legal Services in the Scottish Legal Aid Board, Mr. Douglas Haggarty was in fact a convicted sex offender.
 Mr Green, considering that this fact may occasioned the sudden denial of legal aid, protested publicly about this situation.
 Once public attention was drawn to this situation, Mr. Green’s legal aid was restored, as suddenly as it had been removed.